RootCNC/Root-3-Lite-CNC/README.md

 # Root CNC

-Official repository for the Root 2 CNC project files.
+Official repository for the Root 3 Lite CNC project files.
 For more information visit [the website](https://rootcnc.com)

 ## License